Trident09/GCP-Progress/README.md

 ![GDSC-NFSU](src/assets/NFSU-Banner.png)

-# Google Developers Student Club - National Forensic Sciences University
+# Google Developers Group on Campus - National Forensic Sciences University

-This is the official GitHub Organization of GDSC-NFSU. \
+This is the official GitHub Organization of GDG on Campus-NFSU. \
 GDSCs are a university-based community group for students interested in Google developer technologies.
 Students from all UG or PG programs with an interest in growing as a developer are welcome.
-By joining a GDSC, students grow their knowledge in a p2p learning environment and build solutions.
+By joining a GDG on Campus, students grow their knowledge in a p2p learning environment and build solutions.

 ## Connect with us!